jhoanTrujillo/operation2307/README.md

 ## Credits
 We would like to give credit to the following individuals, organizations, and resources that have contributed to the project or provided inspiration:

+- Colour palettes were taken from the trending section on the [Coolers](https://coolors.co/palette/000000-14213d-fca311-e5e5e5-ffffff) site

+- The Map was able to be generated using the Mapbox API: [Mapbox API](https://docs.mapbox.com/mapbox-gl-js/example/custom-marker-icons/)